Analog Devices (NASDAQ:ADI) Shares Gap Down After Analyst Downgrade

-ADI has been the topic of several other research reports.
-Cowen boosted their price target on shares of Analog Devices from $200.00 to $225.00 and gave the company an “outperform” rating in a research report on Thursday, February 16th.
-Wells Fargo & Company lowered their price target on shares of Analog Devices from $190.00 to $185.00 in a research report on Thursday.
-KeyCorp lowered their price target on shares of Analog Devices from $230.00 to $220.00 and set an “overweight” rating on the stock in a research report on Thursday.
-Citigroup lowered their price target on shares of Analog Devices from $225.00 to $200.00 in a research report on Thursday.
-Finally, StockNews.com raised shares of Analog Devices from a “hold” rating to a “buy” rating in a research report on Wednesday, May 17th.
-Four investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $208.17.
+A number of other research firms have also weighed in on ADI.
+Morgan Stanley cut their target price on shares of Analog Devices from $210.00 to $195.00 in a research report on Wednesday.
+Susquehanna cut their target price on shares of Analog Devices from $225.00 to $215.00 in a research report on Wednesday.
+Wells Fargo & Company cut their target price on shares of Analog Devices from $190.00 to $185.00 in a research report on Thursday.
+UBS Group boosted their target price on shares of Analog Devices from $195.00 to $225.00 and gave the stock a “buy” rating in a research report on Thursday, February 16th.
+Finally, Truist Financial dropped their price objective on shares of Analog Devices from $251.00 to $213.00 in a report on Thursday.
+Four analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $208.17.

 Insider Buying and Selling at Analog Devices

-In other Analog Devices news, Director James Champy sold 1,495 shares of the stock in a transaction that occurred on Tuesday, March 14th.
-The shares were sold at an average price of $185.44, for a total value of $277,232.80.
+In other Analog Devices news, CFO Prashanth Mahendra-Rajah sold 26,250 shares of the business’s stock in a transaction dated Monday, March 20th.
+The shares were sold at an average price of $187.01, for a total value of $4,909,012.50.
+Following the transaction, the chief financial officer now directly owns 23,871 shares in the company, valued at $4,464,115.71.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+In other news, Director James Champy sold 1,495 shares of the company’s stock in a transaction that occurred on Tuesday, March 14th.
+The shares were sold at an average price of $185.44, for a total transaction of $277,232.80.
 Following the transaction, the director now directly owns 6,371 shares in the company, valued at $1,181,438.24.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, CFO Prashanth Mahendra-Rajah sold 26,250 shares of the stock in a transaction that occurred on Monday, March 20th.
-The stock was sold at an average price of $187.01, for a total value of $4,909,012.50.
-Following the completion of the sale, the chief financial officer now directly owns 23,871 shares of the company’s stock, valued at $4,464,115.71.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director James Champy sold 1,495 shares of the stock in a transaction that occurred on Tuesday, March 14th.
-The shares were sold at an average price of $185.44, for a total value of $277,232.80.
-Following the completion of the sale, the director now directly owns 6,371 shares of the company’s stock, valued at $1,181,438.24.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Prashanth Mahendra-Rajah sold 26,250 shares of the company’s stock in a transaction that occurred on Monday, March 20th.
+The stock was sold at an average price of $187.01, for a total transaction of $4,909,012.50.
+Following the transaction, the chief financial officer now owns 23,871 shares in the company, valued at $4,464,115.71.
 The disclosure for this sale can be found here.
-0.46% of the stock is currently owned by insiders.
+Company insiders own 0.46% of the company’s stock.

 Analog Devices Price Performance

-Analog Devices (NASDAQ:ADI – Get Rating) last released its quarterly earnings data on Wednesday, May 24th.
-The semiconductor company reported $2.83 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.75 by $0.08.
-The firm had revenue of $3.26 billion during the quarter, compared to analysts’ expectations of $3.21 billion.
-Analog Devices had a return on equity of 14.69% and a net margin of 27.27%.
+Analog Devices (NASDAQ:ADI – Get Rating) last announced its quarterly earnings data on Wednesday, May 24th.
+The semiconductor company reported $2.83 earnings per share for the quarter, beating the consensus estimate of $2.75 by $0.08.
+Analog Devices had a net margin of 27.27% and a return on equity of 14.69%.
+The business had revenue of $3.26 billion for the quarter, compared to analyst estimates of $3.21 billion.
+During the same period in the prior year, the business posted $2.40 earnings per share.
 Analog Devices’s revenue was up 9.8% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $2.40 earnings per share.
-Sell-side analysts anticipate that Analog Devices, Inc. will post 10.65 EPS for the current fiscal year.
+Equities research analysts anticipate that Analog Devices, Inc. will post 10.65 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 14th.
-Stockholders of record on Monday, June 5th will be given a $0.86 dividend.
-This represents a $3.44 dividend on an annualized basis and a dividend yield of 2.00%.
-The ex-dividend date of this dividend is Friday, June 2nd.
-Analog Devices’s dividend payout ratio is currently 51.89%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 14th.
+Shareholders of record on Monday, June 5th will be paid a $0.86 dividend.
+This represents a $3.44 annualized dividend and a yield of 2.00%.
+The ex-dividend date is Friday, June 2nd.
+Analog Devices’s payout ratio is presently 51.89%.

 Analog Devices, Inc is a global high-performance semiconductor company, which engages in the design, development, manufacture, and marketing of integrated circuits (ICs).
 It produces a range of innovative products, including data converters, amplifiers and linear products, radio frequency (RF) ICs, power management products, sensors based on micro electromechanical systems (MEMS) technology and other sensors, and processing products, including DSP and other processors.